adammichaelwilliams/osx-dock-links/README.md

 TODO Should be step 1

 ###Step 3
-Find a square image (png) for the site you want (I suggest looking for brand resources or trying to find the iPhone icons, as they have decent sizes).
+Find a square image (png) for the site you want.
+(I suggest looking for brand resources or trying to find the iPhone icons, as they have decent sizes).

 From here we need to take your image and convert it into an ICNS file.

-I found a script within [this repo](https://github.com/stackmachine/bearweb) however you can use an .icns conversion website (the script uses [https://iconverticons.com/online/](https://iconverticons.com/online/)).

-To use the updated script from above, call the script like follows:
+You can either use a site like [https://iconverticons.com/online/](https://iconverticons.com/online/))

+Or you can use a script I've updated from [this repo](https://github.com/stackmachine/bearweb):

 ```
-python icns.py {{path to your logo in png format}}
+python icns.py {{path_to_your_logo_in_png_format}}
 ```

 Example: